Working with Docker Registries

 registry: azure

-.
-However, you can also setup the prefix globally once in the Docker integration screen.
+However, you can also set up the prefix globally once in the Docker registry integrations.
 This way you can simplify your pipelines and have them mention only the final image name.

 Now you can simplify your build/push step as below: